vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-gpu-operator/install-advanced-gpu-operator.md

 {note:info}

-This addon is only available for the first-generation clusters.
+This add-on is only available for [first-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.

 {/note}